0xPolygonZero/plonky2/starky/README.md

 Starky is a FRI-based STARK implementation.

-It is built for speed, features highly efficient recursive verification through `plonky2` circuits and gadgets, and is being used as backend proving system for the Polygon Zero Type-1 zkEVM.
+It is built for speed, features highly efficient recursive verification through `plonky2` circuits and gadgets, and is being used as a backend proving system for the Polygon Zero Type-1 zkEVM.

 ## Note on Zero-Knowledgeness